calebmackdavenport/MelbourneHousingPrediction/README.md

 5. The ModelTesting.py dumps a pkl file after being run which is used by InidividualPrediction.py to determine potential based on given input.
 Any modifications to ModelTesting will result in a different evaluation when running IndividualPrediction.
 Parameters are already entered, but can be changed to test new data points.
 *Sample address used: 8 Keeshan Ct, Altona VIC 3018, Australia*

+6. **Optional** *Takes significantly longer to run* - GridTesting.py is an algorithmic adjustment that takes a set of potential parameters for each hyperparameter and attempts to take the most optimal combination of the potential options you've set before it.
+In testing, it takes much longer as it has to evaluate each option before deciding on the most optimal combination outcome.
+Suggestion: Set a low, medium, and high option for each hyperparameter.